vapor/docs/3.0/docs/jobs/jobs.md

     Don't forget to follow the instructions in [Getting Started](/jobs/getting-started.md#registering-a-job) to add this job to your configuration file.

 !!! warning
-    Each job's `Context` needs to have a unique name.
+    Each job's `Context` must have a unique name.
 Do not nest your context objects without uniquely naming them.

 `dequeue` and `error` are not throwing methods - in order to return an error from the function you must use `worker.future(error: myErrorHere)`.